 Flexible Metallic Tubing

-Flexible Metallic Tubing, or FMT, is a type of metallic tubing which is fully flexible.
-However it doesn't have the waterproof protecting jacket.
+Flexible Metallic Tubing, or FMT, is a type of metallic tubing which is fully flexible and liquid-tight without a nonmetallic jacket.
 Flexible metallic tubing can be bent into pretty much any shape and routed through the wall easily.
-This makes it ideal for use in DIY projects when you don't want to bother bending and joining sections of conduit.
+This makes it ideal for use in DIY projects when you don't want to bother bending and joining sections of the conduit.

 Liquid Tight Flexible Non-Metallic Conduit

-Some types of this LNFC have reinforcement inside the walls of the conduit for added strength.
-Liquid Tight Flexible Non Metallic Conduit is suitable for use everywhere including locations considered hazardous.
+Some types of LNFC have reinforcement inside the walls of the conduit for added strength.
+Liquid Tight Flexible Non-Metallic Conduit is suitable for use everywhere including locations considered hazardous.

 These are 4 of the most common types of flexible electrical conduit and they are extremely useful.
 Using these flexible conduits means that you don't need to worry about bending or using specialist tools to shape the conduit into the right shapes.